Altbach

-Altbach (Swabian: Albach) is a municipality in the district of Esslingen in Baden-Württemberg.
+Altbach (/de/; Swabian: Albach) is a municipality in the district of Esslingen in Baden-Württemberg.
 It belongs to the Stuttgart Region. (until 1992 Region Mittlerer Neckar) and the European Metropolitan Region Stuttgart.

 Geography

 Geographical location

 Altbach lies on the southern slope of the Schurwald into the valley of the Neckar between Plochingen upstream and Esslingen am Neckar downstream.
 The old Neckar runs through the municipal area, which reaches to the right bank of the present course of the river, in an arc on the right bank, above which lie the residential areas crossed by the Altbach towards the Old arm, while on the flat river island between the runs there are mostly industrial areas of the Neckar valley.

 The district is rich in springs, and so the community can cover 45% of its drinking water needs from its own wells.

 Municipal division

 No other places belong to the community of Altbach except the village of Altbach.